PaulaTeeuwen/Bindfitnplot/README.md

 - **`single_wl`** method

 Under these conditions, the program can follow changes in fluorescence at any wavelength without requiring quenching behaviour, as the silent-complex assumption is not applied.

+## Output

+The fitting program generates three sets of figures along with a detailed output file.

+### 1. Spectra Overview
+For each titration set, all recorded spectra are plotted together (intensity vs. wavelength).
+These superimposed plots make it easy to visualise how the fluorescence signal changes as increasing amounts of guest are added.

+### 2. Binding Isotherms
+For each titration and for each monitored wavelength, the program plots the binding isotherm (intensity vs. equivalents \([G]_0/[H]_0\)).
+These graphs show how the signal evolves throughout the titration and form the basis of the fitting procedure.

+### 3. Fitted Curves
+The third output figure overlays the fitted curves on top of the experimental binding isotherms.
+This comparison allows the user to verify the quality of the fit and determine whether the resulting association constants are reliable.

+## Output File

+In addition to the figures, the script produces an output file.
+This file contains:

+- All settings used during the run
+- Input values
+- Initial parameter guesses
+- Calculated concentrations
+- Guest/host equivalents
+- Fitted parameters **per titration**
+- **Average** fitted parameters with **standard deviations**

+The output file is automatically saved in the same directory that contains the fluorescence data.